 By definition, "inbound" means to bring in.
 Traditional forms of marketing often focus on "outbound" activities, like overbearingly pushing potential customers toward a product or service, regardless of whether they've shown any interest in it.
-Don't get me wrong, both methods can work; it's just one is an effective, cost efficient, ROI-driving machine, and the other is not.
+Don't get me wrong, both traditional and inbound marketing methods can work; it's just one is an effective, cost-efficient, ROI-driving machine, and the other is not.

 Digital marketing is a natural fit for the inbound ideology.
 The digital space allows you to work in your own corner of the Internet, slowly carving out your niche and attracting people who are genuinely interested in what you have to say, and by association, what you have to sell.

 We're super proud of our monthly infographics and probably don't give enough kudos to the content wizard who gathers the stats and info for the graphics, and of course, our designer who makes everything look oh-so-gorgeous.
 So this month, we gave them a break (well not really, they're actually working super hard on our upcoming Global Convention in Florida).
 Since the usual suspects were occupied, we used a fancy new design tool called Piktochart to put together an infographic on the well-oiled machine we call inbound marketing.
 Not too shabby!

 When people hear "inbound marketing" they sometimes think it's a new tactic or platform they haven't heard about yet, but inbound is the concept that successfully ties the many arms of digital marketing together.
 You can be writing blogs, posting on social media and sending emails without actually doing any inbound marketing; on the flip side, you can't do inbound marketing without these things.
 Inbound marketing is all about the goals you set for your marketing and the execution you use to deliver it as a cohesive strategy.
 But don't just take our word for it!
 Here are some cold hard facts in support of inbound marketing: